Chipmakers' forecasts prompt fears of Nokia slump

-HELSINKI Weak quarterly reports from Nokia's chipset suppliers prompted fears of a sales slump in the Finnish company's older smartphones, sending its shares more than 9 percent lower on Tuesday.
+HELSINKI Weak quarterly reports from Nokia's chipset suppliers prompted fears of a sales slump in the Finnish company's older smartphones, sending its shares 8 percent lower on Tuesday.

 Overnight, Nokia suppliers Texas Instruments, ST-Micro and ST-Ericsson forecast weakness in their wireless business for the current quarter.

-"All three have been key suppliers for legacy Nokia phones and none of them had anything good to say.
-Especially Texas Instruments' guidance for its Q1 (first quarter) baseband business was alarming," said Nordea analyst Sami Sarkamies.

-Texas Instruments forecast revenue from its baseband telecommunications business, whose main customer is Nokia, would fall to about $75 million (48 million pound) this quarter from $279 million in the fourth quarter.
+Texas Instruments forecast revenue from its baseband telecommunications business, whose main customer is Nokia, would fall to about $75 million this quarter from $279 million in the fourth quarter.

 ST-Ericsson, a key Symbian supplier, posted a deeper fourth-quarter net loss and predicted a significant slowdown in sales during early 2012.